Binary Mechanisms under Privacy-Preserving Noise: Implementation under Noise

 \subsection{Individual Rationality and Expected Revenue}

-Suppose that, by refusing to participate in the mechanism, any individual can guarantee themselves a utility of zero.
-The mechanism design problem then needs to incorporate \textit{interim individual rationality} (often referred to by IIR) constraints:
+Suppose that by refusing to participate in the mechanism, any individual can ensure a utility of zero.
+The mechanism design problem then needs to incorporate interim individual rationality (IIR) constraints: